QUBIC VII: The feedhorn-switch system of the technological demonstrator: Switch system

 \subsubsection{Switch cryogenic tests}

-We tested the TD switch array at 5K in the Milano Bicocca Millimeter Lab using a custom cryofacility.
-The cryofacility is composed of an aluminum vacuum chamber operated by Cryomech PT407 pulse tube.
-The vacuum is realised and maintained by a Varian Navigator turbo pump with the assistance of an Agilent Scroll as primary pump.
+We tested the TD switch array at 5\,K in the Milano Bicocca Millimeter Lab using a custom cryofacility.
+The cryofacility is composed of an aluminum vacuum chamber operated by Cryomech PT407 pulse tube and equipped with a Varian Navigator turbo pump assisted by an Agilent Scroll roughing pump.
 A SRS CTC-100 cryogenic temperature controller is in charge of the temperature readings and stabilization by means of load resistors.
 Temperature sensors are calibrated DT-470 Lake Shore diodes.
-The base temperature with no heat load is 3.5K.
+The base temperature with no heat load is 3.5\,K.

-Once we assembled the TD switch array with the two horn arrays, we placed it in the cryofacility (Figure~\ref{fig_TD_sw_horns_inside_cryofacility}) to 5K because of the heat load of the numerous needed harness.
-We considered 5K to be representative of the behaviour of the device at its nominal working temperature (1K).
+\newc{Once we assembled the TD switch array with the two horn arrays, we placed it in the cryofacility which reached 5\,K instead of 4\,K because of the heat load of the numerous needed harness wires.} We considered 5\,K to be representative of the behaviour of the device at its nominal working temperature (1\,K).
 The aim of these tests was to find the effective current values to move the shutters and maintain them in closed position in a harness configuration similar to that in the QUBIC cryostat and with the shutter release spring stiffness due to cryogenic temperature, very similar to the operative one.
 Moreover, an important goal of the tests was to verify the switch functionality and reliability at cryogenic temperature.

-Figure \ref{fig_TD_current_pulse_oprimization_5K} shows the phase between voltage and current for every switch and for increasing values of exciting current.
+Figure~\ref{fig_TD_current_pulse_oprimization_5K} shows the phase between voltage and current for every switch and for increasing values of exciting current.

-We rose the excitation current from 20 mA up to 350 mA.
-All the switches didn't move till a current value of 250 mA for which part of them closed and the rest staid open.
-At 300 mA all the switches moved to closed position.
-We set as default a conservative value of 350 mA.
+We applied the excitation current from 20\,mA up to 350\,mA.
+All the switches did not move till a current value of 250\,mA, for which part of them closed, and the rest stayed open.
+At 300\,mA all the switches moved to closed position.
+We set a default conservative value of 350\,mA.
 We also found that once a switch is closed, a much lower holding current can be applied.
-Experimental verification led to a value of 90 mA as the holding current capable to keep every switch in closed position.
-A typical excitation pulse at cryogenic temperature with the superimposed oscillating current can be seen in Figure~\ref{fig_TD_driving_current_example_5K}.
-The phase value doesn't change from 350 mA to 90 mA, proving that the switch is kept in closed position even with the lower current.
+Experimental verification led to a value of 90\,mA as the holding current capable to keep every switch in closed position.
+A typical excitation pulse at cryogenic temperature with the superimposed oscillating current can be seen in figure~\ref{fig_TD_driving_current_example_5K}.
+The phase value doesn't change from 350\,mA to 90\,mA, proving that the switch is kept in closed position even with the lower current.